melvin94/vehicle-detection/README.md

 ```
 src/lib/class_constants.py
 ```

+Use a terminal of your choosing to run the scripts in this project.
+Before running the scripts, make sure you have activated your conda envrionment as outlined in Step 4.2 above, and then make sure to navigate to the root of this project folder in your terminal, as outlined in Step 4.3 above.

 ## Video inference
 To run vehicle detection on a video, run the `video_inference.py` script with the necessary arguments.
 An example: